 Residents are housed in the Nithsdale Hotel, the cost of which is included in the fee.
 Located in the heart of Sanquhar, on High Street across from the iconic Tolbooth and Town Hall, the Nithsdale Hotel is a historic, family-run inn and pub.
 The building itself, one of the oldest in town, dates back to 1712.
 Each of the modern, recently renovated rooms comes with their own bathroom and television and the entire hotel has wi-fi.
 A full-service restaurant is on-site.
 The Nithsdale Hotel is “The Official Hotel of The Schwitters’ Army.”

 If alternative housing is desired, artists will be given a list of housing options with which they can make their own arrangements.
-Housing costs in the village range from £60-£255 per night (approx. $75-$325 US), with a number of options in the £60-£100 (approx. $75-$130 US) range.
 Off-site housing is designed for those artists with unique needs.
 For those residents who stay off-site, access to the collage making space will be limited to 8AM to 10PM.

-The residency fee includes one meal per day, 24-hour access to workspace, and general collage making tools and supplies.
+The residency fee includes two meals per day (breakfast & lunch), 24-hour access to workspace, and general collage making tools and supplies.
 Artists are responsible for their own travel to and from Sanquhar, additional artist materials, and additional meals.
-Artists who are staying in the Nithsdale Hotel also receive a complimentary continental breakfast.

 If the artist would like to arrange for their own housing in the village, they will receive a housing discount of $400 US, with no additional fee if the artist is traveling with a partner or companion.
 Note: Artists staying off-site will be responsible for their own breakfast and their access to the collage making space will be limited to 8AM to 10PM.